Gbolahant/Inventory-Management-Analysis/README.md

 - Page Navigation etc

 ## Data Sourcing
-Data for this project is sourced from the Adventure Works database, which contains sales and inventory information.
-The database provides historical data that is essential for analyzing sales trends and inventory movements.
-4 tables where importables to power Bi with the queries below
+Data for this analysis is sourced from the Adventure Works database, which contains comprehensive sales and inventory information.
+The following SQL queries were employed to extract relevant data:

  **Inventory Table**